Politicians Bibliographies

 |

-This document is the edited combination of two editorials written by Theodore Roosevelt in 1909 for The Outlook: “Where We Cannot Work with Socialists” and “Where We Can Work with Socialists.”
+The last document above is the edited combination of two editorials written by Theodore Roosevelt in 1909 for The Outlook: “Where We Cannot Work with Socialists” and “Where We Can Work with Socialists.”
 It seems timely, even though this perspective is over one century old, to challenge our ideas about socialism in today’s society but to also bring to the forefront the concept of "absolute" individualism.

 When I saw several articles attacking Woodrow Wilson, I wondered how accurate and historically based the attacks were.
 I found: not so much.
 President Wilson was an amazing speaker, writer, philosopher and idealist.
 In fact the major flaw that almost all works on him seem to agree upon is that, in the end, his idealism was his Achilles heal.